 Lassen Peak started to erupt 825,000 years ago.
 Four different American Indian groups used Lassen during the summer months.

-Theodore Roosevelt created two separate national monuments in the area in 1907.
-They were combined to form Lassen Volcanic National Park in 1916.
-It’s the fifteenth national park in the National Park Service.
+In 1907, Theodore Roosevelt created two separate national monuments in the area.
+In 1916, they were combined to form Lassen Volcanic National Park, the fifteenth national park in the National Park Service.

 The People of Lassen

 Four American Indian groups lived in the Lassen area.
 The Atsugewi, Yana, Yani and Maidu people moved to the area during the warmer months for hunting and gathering.
-Pine needles were woven into baskets.
-Find artifacts in the Loomis Museum.
+At the Loomis Museum, visitors will find artifacts, like pine needles woven into baskets.

 Where’s Lassen Volcanic National Park